 The NCSBE requires a standardized licensure test for most areas of licensure.
-Achieving a minimum score on the designated test is a requirement for licensure.
+Achieving a minimum score on the designated test is a requirement for program completion and licensure.
 For all licensure areas, the requirement for a test, the type(s) of tests and the minimum score requirements are determined by the NCSBE and are subject to change at any time.